loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_4.md

 ### Third iteration of the service

 It's time to build a third iteration of the service where we focus on deleting the content in Episerver.
 The complete code for this service is available in the file [EpiserverEngineThirdIteration.cs](https://github.com/loremipsumdonec/episerver-testframework/blob/main/Lorem.Test/Services/EpiserverEngineThirdIteration.cs).
-We can the create a new test case with the third iteration of the service.
+We can create a new test case with the third iteration of the service.

 ```csharp
 [Theory]